 Dipping has two practical applications.
 It can either be used to get the base layer done before decoration, in which case you may need to dip two times.
 Or applying a solid color that won’t be decorated on, in which case you may have to dip more than twice until your glaze has the thickness of a T-Shirt.

 Just like other methods, you’ll have to start by properly mixing your glaze, sieving it, and stirring it again.
 Make sure the glaze’s consistency is right.
 Thinner glazes are better for dipping.
-Every product has a different consistency, so read the directions and follow carefully.
+Every product has a different consistency, so read the directions and follow them carefully.

 Beginners should always test the glaze consistency on small pottery pieces like tiles.
 If the sample turns out perfect, use that consistency, and note it down for future uses.
 Discard the sample, so you don’t mix it with others.